gyan66/alx-low_level_programming/0x00-hello_world/README.md

-C program thta print exact task
+code of line that prints an exact given task followed by new line